11 Subscription Management Tools B2B Finance Teams Should Know in 2026

 Image via Zenskar

-Zenskar is a billing and revenue platform built to manage recurring and usage-based billing for subscription-based companies.
+Zenskar is a platform built to manage recurring and usage-based billing for subscription-based companies.
 It can ingest metering data from many sources and turn that data into rated charges and invoices, so metered or hybrid plans are billed without heavy engineering work.

 Like many other subscription management tools, Zenskar also offers multi-entity billing and multi-currency support.
 This makes it easy to handle business operations globally.